VincentMAndrea/UsedCarPricePredictor/README.md

 # Running the tests
 Run the use_model and input the Year, Make, Model, Condition, Title Status, Transmission, and Odometer reading of the vehicle you would like to test.
 - Year: any integer value (1950 - 2019 for best results)
-- Make: Most common makes are included int he training data, if you are unsure open the vehicles.csv and see if that make is included.
+- Make: Most common makes are included int the training data, if you are unsure open the vehicles.csv and see if that make is included.
 - Model: Most common models are included in the training data, if you are unsure open the vehicles.csv and see if that model is included.
 - Condtion: Ordinal value (fair, good, excellent, like new)
 - Status: Categorical value (missing, rebuilt, salvage, clean)